 - This means you need to be able to transport them (12’ +)

-That’s really what it boils down to in a nutshell.
-Of course, there are more details for advanced kayakers to master.
+That’s really what it boils down to.
+Of course, there are more details for advanced paddlers to master.
 However, just remember that you’ll need a vehicle capable of handling a long boat.
+Tandem kayaks may vary in length between 12 feet to 16+ feet long, depending on what you’re looking for.

 - Spray Skirt – this addition is common among whitewater and touring boats.
 It prevents waves and water from entering the cockpit and submerging the boat.